Helium: Scientific uses

 The use of helium reduces the distorting effects of temperature variations in the space between lenses in some telescopes due to its extremely low index of refraction.
 This method is especially used in solar telescopes where a vacuum tight telescope tube would be too heavy.

 Helium is a commonly used carrier gas for gas chromatography.

 The age of rocks and minerals that contain uranium and thorium can be estimated by measuring the level of helium with a process known as helium dating.

 Helium at low temperatures is used in cryogenics and in certain cryogenic applications.
 As examples of applications, liquid helium is used to cool certain metals to the extremely low temperatures required for superconductivity, such as in superconducting magnets for magnetic resonance imaging.
 The Large Hadron Collider at CERN uses 96 metric tons of liquid helium to maintain the temperature at 1.9 K.

 Medical uses

 Helium was approved for medical use in the United States in April 2020 for humans and animals.

-As a contaminant

-While chemically inert, helium contamination impairs the operation of microelectromechanical systems (MEMS) such that iPhones may fail.